List of Ronin Warriors characters: Mia Koji

 Mia Koji, known in Japan as Násti Yagyu (ナスティ柳生, Nasuti Yagyū), is the daughter of a French mother and a Japanese father, who was born in Canada and was visiting her paternal grandfather when Talpa's invasion began.
 Despite lacking powers, she serves as Ully's caretaker and aids the Warriors with her knowledge of the Armors and various ancient artifacts.
 She is seventeen years old at the start of the series, nineteen years old in Gaiden, and in her early twenties in The Legend of the Inferno Armor and Message.

 In The Legend of the Inferno Armor, she decodes the Taulagi's ancient language to track down Ryo and Sage.
 In Message, she attends the special session of the United Nations General Assembly addressing the Nether Realm's activities.

+In Yoroi Shinden Samurai Troopers, she became commander of the Defense Special Task Force.

 Mia's birthday technically falls on two dates, due to an error by Sunrise.
 According to the book Memorials, her birthday is May 15, 1970; however, merchandise lists her birthday as May 28, 1970, which is more commonly accepted.

 Her Japanese given name, Násti, means "star" in Northern Sámi language, while her Japanese surname, Yagyū, is derived from the Japanese clan of the same name.

 Ully Yamano

 Ully Yamano, known in Japan as Jun Yamano (山野 純, Yamano Jun), is an 8-year-old boy and friend of the Warriors.

 While shopping with his parents in the Shinjuku ward of Tokyo, Ully is separated from his parents when Talpa's invasion begins before Mia rescues him.

 In the second season, he becomes the keeper of the Jewel of Life, with his purity and innocence allowing him to unlock its powers and destroy Talpa for good.
 In the OVA Message, where he is now eleven years old, he is shown to be a kendo champion of Sakura Hill Junior High School.

+In Yoroi Shinden Samurai Troopers, at 43-years old, he is now a squatter in a cargo compartment on the DST's mobile headquarters.

 White Blaze

 White Blaze (白炎, Byakuen) is a white tiger and Ryo Sanada's companion.
 After he is mortally wounded protecting Ryo from Lord Saber Stryke, he is revived when Black Blaze merges with him.
-Afterwards, White Blaze transforms into Black Blaze when Ryo summons the Armor of Inferno.
+Afterwards, White Blaze transforms into Black Blaze when Ryo summons the Inferno Armor.

-Runa
+Rhuna

-Runa, known in Japan as Luna (ルナ, Runa), appears in the OVA Gaiden.
+Rhuna, known in Japan as Luna (ルナ, Runa), appears in the OVA Gaiden.
 A 14-year-old girl who lives in New York City, she meets the Warriors while investigating the murder of her older brother and helps them track down Shikaisen and rescue their friends.
 While confronting Shikaisen to avenge her brother's death, she is mortally wounded and dies in Ryo's arms.